 By incorporating a microcontroller (MCU), a lamp for home can offer different settings without changing any infrastructure.
 The lamp is programmed to change color from warm red to cool blue in an instant.
 Philips’ Scene Switch LED lamp cycles through predefined color settings by monitoring how the user flicks the existing light switch.
-Adding a proximity sensor to the lamp or switch, like Sengled’s SmartSense, turn’s existing fixtures into security or follow-me home lights.
+Adding a proximity sensor to the lamp or switch, such as Sengled’s SmartSense, turns existing fixtures into security or follow-me home lights.

 Improving The Function of Lights

 Before Solid-state Lighting, the lighting infrastructure had one task: provide light.
 Today’s emerging smart lighting market makes it possible to introduce new and innovative ways to use lights to collect and act on data.